Can an AI Agent Safely Run a Government? Existence of Probably Approximately Aligned Policies

 Key contributions

-• A formal quantitative definition of alignment in the context of social decision-making, grounded in utility theory and social choice theory.
+• A formal quantitative definition of alignment for social decision-making, grounded in utility theory and social choice theory.

-• Existence proof for probably approximately aligned policies under a KL-divergence condition on world model accuracy.
+• An existence proof for probably approximately aligned policies, given a sufficient condition on world model accuracy.

-• A concentration inequality for power mean functions, extending classical results to non-utilitarian welfare criteria.
+• A concentration inequality for power-mean welfare functions, extending classical results beyond the utilitarian case.

-• A practical safeguarding method that can make any black-box autonomous agent provably safe.
+• A practical safeguarding method, action masking, that can make any black-box autonomous agent provably safe, regardless of how it was trained.

 Citation